yanhui09/laca/README.md

 [![Docker](https://github.com/yanhui09/laca/actions/workflows/docker.yml/badge.svg?branch=master)](https://github.com/yanhui09/laca/actions?query=branch%3Amaster+workflow%3ADocker)

 `LACA` is a reproducible and scalable workflow for **Long Amplicon Consensus Analysis**, e.g., 16S rRNA gene.
-Using `Snakemake` as the job controller, `LACA` is wrapped into a python package for development and mainteniance.
+Using `snakemake` as the job controller, `LACA` is wrapped into a python package for development and mainteniance.
 `LACA` provides an end-to-end solution from bascecalled reads to the final count matrix.

 **Important: `LACA` is under development, and here released as a preview for early access.